SCIENCE EPISODE

 • Eat more protein: high-protein meals, especially those including lean meats, eggs, and dairy, can stimulate GLP-1 release more effectively than carbs.
 How does it work?
 Protein not only promotes satiety through GLP-1 but also enhances other hunger-regulating hormones like PYY. (read study)

 • Add lemon extract: scientists have found that one of the antioxidants in lemon, called eriocitrin (which gives it its yellow color), encourages our L cells to produce more GLP-1.
 But you need a lot of eriocitrin for it to work – you’d need to drink 1.3 liters of pure lemon juice to get the impact.
-Thankfully scientists have created a concentrated extract called Eriomin – it’s been clinically proven to get you up to +17% increase in GLP-1 after 3 months (read study).
+Thankfully scientists have created a concentrated extract called Eriomin – and studies show up to +22% increase in GLP-1 after 3 months (read study).

 Eriomin is one of the key ingredients in Anti-Spike